Books by Graham G. Harris

 The Sage of Sapawe

-The Sage of Sapawe is a collection of known poetry and essays by Graham G. Harris (1878-1958), who lived simply in a cabin in Sapawe, a small northwestern Ontario community.
+Woodland Writings is a collection of known poetry and essays by Graham G. Harris (1878-1958).
 Mr. Harris wrote with great proficiency and wit, taking full advantage of his literary education and his philosophical mind, but not from a vantage point beyond that of his readers.

 The Sage of Sapawe